abpio/abp-commercial-docs/en/studio/cli.md

     * `--theme`: Specifes the theme.
 Default theme is `leptonx`.
 Available themes:
       * `leptonx`: LeptonX Theme.
       * `basic`: Basic Theme.
+    * `--public-website`: Public Website is a front-facing website for describing your project, listing your products and doing SEO for marketing purposes.
+Users can login and register on your website with this website.
 * `--output-folder` or `-o`: Specifies the output folder.
 Default value is the current directory.
+* `--local-framework-ref` or `-lfr`: Uses local projects references to the ABP framework instead of using the NuGet packages.
+It tries to find the paths from `ide-state.json`.
+The file is located at `%UserProfile%\.abp\studio\ui\ide-state.json` (for Windows) and `~/.abp/studio/ui/ide-state.json` (for MAC).
+* `--create-solution-folder` or `-csf`: Specifies if the project will be in a new folder in the output folder or directly the output folder.
 * `--database-management-system` or `-dbms`: Sets the database management system.
 Default is **SQL Server**.
 Supported DBMS's:
   * `SqlServer`
   * `MySQL`